cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-history.md

 title: Exploring transaction history
 description: Exploring transaction history
 order: 5
-last_updated: 2021-05-18T13:32:20+01:00
 ---

 You can explore the transaction history to see the status of your recent transactions.

-1. Click ‘Transactions’ on the top bar and you will see a list of processed transactions.
+1. Click ‘Transactions’ on the main menu where you can see a list of processed transactions.
-2. You can search for details by transaction ID, date, or token symbol.
+2. You can search for individual transactions using transaction ID, date, or token symbol.

 Image